It doesn't get any more authentic than this, friends. A traditional tacos al pastor recipe made easy, vegan, and absolutely delicious.

 If you have questions about this vegan taco recipe, don't forget to check out our FAQ section at the bottom of this post.

-Step 2: remove the stems and de-seed your guajillo and chipotle chiles.
-Toast those bad boys in a skillet over medium-low for 3-5 minutes.
+Step 1: remove the stems and de-seed your guajillo and chipotle chiles.
+Toast those bad boys in a skillet over medium-low for a few minutes.
 Make sure to turn them frequently to prevent burning (never a fun thing).

-Step 4: add the softened chiles to a blender with the pineapple juice, vinegar, garlic, onion, cumin, Mexican oregano, cloves, achiote paste, and salt.
+Step 3: add the softened chiles to a blender with the pineapple juice, vinegar, water, garlic, onion, cumin, Mexican oregano, cloves, achiote paste, and salt.
 Blend on high until nice and smooth.

 These storage instructions are mainly for the TVP taco filling.
 We'll assume you know how to store the fresh garnishes.